jsdoc/jsdoc.github.io/content/en/about-plugins.md

 There are two steps required to create and enable a new JSDoc plugin:

 1. Create a JavaScript module to contain your plugin code.
-2. Include that module in the "plugins" array of `conf.json`.
+2. Include that module in the `plugins` array of `conf.json`.
 You can specify an absolute or relative path.
 If you use a relative path, JSDoc searches for the plugin in the current working directory and the JSDoc directory, in that order.

-For example, if your plugin source code was saved in the "plugins/shout.js" file in the current working directory, you would include it by adding a reference to it in conf.json like so:
+For example, if your plugin source code was saved in the `plugins/shout.js` file in the current working directory, you would include it by adding a reference to it in `conf.json` like so:

 {% example "Example" %}